Sellers

 When should you sell?

-The marketplace tends to be more active in the summer because parents want to enroll children in classes at the beginning of the school year (usually August).
+The marketplace tends to be more active in the spring and summer because parents want to enroll children in classes at the beginning of the school year (usually August).
 The summer is also typically when most homes are likely to be available.

 Generally speaking, markets tend to have some balance between buyers and sellers year-round.
 In a given community, for example, there may be fewer buyers in late December, but there are also likely to be fewer homes available for purchase.
 So, home prices tend to rise or fall because of general demand patterns rather than the time of the year.